 #3 Microsoft Zune (2006)

-Healthy competition between companies can be great.
-It leads to more choices for consumers and more motivation for companies to innovate.
+Healthy competition between companies leads to more choices for consumers and more motivation for companies to innovate.

 However, if you find yourself creating an inferior product (not necessarily bad, just inferior) for the sake of competing, there’s no motivation for consumers to choose you.

-That’s the exact problem Microsoft encountered when it launched the Zune in 2006.
+Which is the exact problem that Microsoft encountered when it launched the Zune in 2006.

 By the time the Zune was released, Apple was already dominating the market.
 Owning an iPod became a status symbol that many identified with and aspired to.
+It also fit in with Apple’s ecosystem which was already wildly popular.
 Microsoft just couldn’t compete.

 In terms of market share, the iPod took three-quarters of global music player sales.
 Zune never made it out the single-digits.